swillardson/academic-kickstart/content/teaching/misc/2020-05-06-student-comments.md

 *This was the COVID-19 Semester where everything went south throughout the world.
 I had to move my two classes online and figure out new delivery and assessment methods.
 I received some nice notes*

 ___
+I would like to express my deep gratitude to you for amazing insights and real-life knowledge that I received from your classes throughout my years at university.
+I was privileged to know a professor like you.
+You have been an entertaining lecturer, a good listener and above all truly a mentor to us all.
+You are one of professors that made my experience at NU truly unforgettable and joyful.
+It is sad that I am not able to say all of these in-person, but I hope that in the near future I will be able to say thank you in-person.

+**4th Year Student, PLS469** (Email after class was over)
+___

+___